qdm12/PersonalWebsite/markdown/readme.md

 #### Year group project: *Wasteless*
 - Leader of a team of 7 students
 - Goal was to develop an ecosystem to reduce the waste of expired food
-    - Notify a user on his/her smartphone about food products nearly expired
+    - Push notification to the smartphone of the user about food products nearly expired
-    - Propose him to share it with neighbours if he can't eat it
+    - Propose the user to share nearly expired food with neighbours
     - Establish a network of "food friends" with reputation points, messaging and so on
 - This involved several technologies and developments
-    - At the supermarket's level, barcodes were replaced by low-cost RFID chips (contactless) which contain the expiry date of the product in addition to the barcode data.
-This also allowed a faster checkout of the supermarket's consumer.
+    - At the supermarket level, barcodes were replaced by low-cost RFID chips (contactless) containing the expiry date of the product in addition to the barcode data.
+This also allowed a faster checkout for the customer.
-    - At the consumer's level, an Android application was developed.
+    - At the customer level, an Android application was developed :iphone:
-    - A C++ program for the cashier at the supermarket and a server were developed, to communicate information on all the goods bought for each user and to handle the food social network.
+    - A C++ based server was developed to communicate information on all the goods bought by each user and to handle the food social network.
+    - A C++ client program for the cashier at the supermarket was developed.
     - A website was also designed for non-mobile users of Wasteless.
-- The final state of the group project was actually promising and we obtained surprisingly high marks.
+- The final state of the group project was actually promising and we obtained surprisingly high marks :simple_smile:

 #### Results
 I have obtained 57.43% overall